jdnick27/js-games/README.md

-# JS Game
+# 2D Golf Game

-A simple browser game where you roll a ball to the center while the floor tilts.
+A simple browser golf game.
+Aim the ball and launch it toward the hole on a flat course.

 ## Playing

-Open `index.html` in a modern web browser and use the arrow keys to move the ball.
-The floor slowly shifts as if balanced on a pole, so the ball may not roll straight.
+Open `index.html` in a web browser.
+Use the arrow keys to adjust the angle and power of your shot.
+Double tap the Space key to fire the ball.
+Try to land it in the hole on the right side of the screen.